If you want to get PrEP, you have to ask a doctor or nurse.

 Not every doctor will respond the same way to a conversation about PrEP, so it’s best to be prepared for what that conversation might look like.

-Health Canada has approved Truvada for use in combination with safer sex practices to reduce the possibility of sexually acquired HIV.
-Typically Truvada – the brand name of PrEP – will cost about $800-1000 a month.
+Health Canada has approved the drugs emtricitabine and tenofovir for use in combination with safer sex practices to reduce the possibility of sexually acquired HIV.
+Typically, Truvada or Descovy – the brand names of PrEP – will cost up to $800-1000 a month.
 However, cheaper generic versions of the drug can be as low as $250 a month at some pharmacies across Ontario.
 Generics have been approved by Health Canada and are as effective as Truvada.